artomulkahainen/WeatherApp-React/README.md

 I designed this WeatherApp with React.
-Right now it queries weather details by inserted city name.a
+Right now it queries weather details by inserted city name.